jmchilton/writing/userguide/sections/peptideshaker.rst

-A Simple Worklfow using PeptideShaker
+A Simple Worklfow using peptide-shaker
 -------------------------------------

+This section is a simple walkthrough of using Galaxy-P and multiple file datasets to analysis a collection of RAW files using peptide-shaker_

   .. image:: ../../images/ftp_multifile_upload_tool.png